Cat Pastel

 wo de peng'you

-"I [characterizes] friend" --> i.e.: "my friend"
+"I [modifies] friend" --> i.e.: "my friend"

 我 / wo is “me” or “I”, and 朋友 / peng’you means “friend”.
-The interesting point is that 的 really doesn’t express possession in the first place: in the previous sentence it simply expresses the fact that 朋友 / peng-you / “friend” is characterized by 我 / wo / “me”.
+The interesting point is that 的 really doesn’t express possession in the first place: in the previous sentence it simply expresses the fact that 朋友 / peng-you / “friend” is modified or characterized by 我 / wo / “me”.
 In this context, the sentence specifically means “my friend”.
-But it is possible to use 的 to modify a noun with an adjective: again, it is all about characterization.
+But unlike what happens in English, the Chinese sentence doesn’t use a possessive pronoun: 我 / wo / “me” modifies 朋友 / peng-you / “friend”, but 我的 / wo-de is not a possessive pronoun and does not mean “my”, strictly speaking.

+Another interesting thing is that it is possible to use 的 to modify a noun with an adjective.
 For instance, you can use 好 / hao / “good” to characterize a friend:

 朋友